crxssed7/notable-figures/figures/Richard Stallman.md

 Essays on the Philosophy of the GNU Project, almost all written by Stallman

 Free Software, Free Society: Selected Essays of Richard M. Stallman 3rd edition, free pdf book, written by Stallman

-A Whitean Reading of Richard Stallman: Literary Dimensions in “The GNU Operating System and the Free Software Movement”